 Our staff and partners have recommended the following books about bumblebees, their habitats and identification for people who are keen to learn more.
 This is not an exhaustive list but should be enough to get you started.

-If you are buying any of these books through Amazon then please remember to use our special BBCT link so that 8% of your purchase is donated back to bumblebee conservation.
+Remember, each time you access Amazon.co.uk via this link, as an Amazon Associate we earn from qualifying purchases.
 This does not affect the price that you pay.
 To make use of this fundraising tool just click on the image of the book you are interested in.

 Field guide to the bumblebees of Britain and Ireland (revised edition), by Mike Edwards & Martin Jenner (2009, currently out of print)